Phil Donahue: U.S.–Soviet Space Bridge

 In the 1980s, during the Cold War period of openness by the USSR, Donahue and Soviet journalist Vladimir Pozner co-hosted a series of televised discussions, known as the U.S.–Soviet Space Bridge, among everyday citizens of the Soviet Union and the United States.
-It was the first event of its kind in broadcasting history: Donahue hosted an audience in a U.S. city while Posner hosted an audience in a Soviet city, all on one television program.
+It was the first event of its kind in broadcasting history: Donahue hosted an audience in a U.S. city while Pozner hosted an audience in a Soviet city, all on one television program.
 Members of both audiences asked each other questions about both nations.
 While the governments of both nations were preparing for the possibility of nuclear war, Donahue said: "We reached out instead of lashed out."
-From 1991 to 1994 Donahue and Posner co-hosted Posner/Donahue, a weekly, issues-oriented roundtable program, which aired both on CNBC and in syndication.
+From 1991 to 1994 Donahue and Pozner co-hosted Pozner/Donahue, a weekly, issues-oriented roundtable program, which aired both on CNBC and in syndication.

 His wife Marlo Thomas created a children's version in 1988 entitled Free to Be...
 A Family.
-Donahue and Posner became long-time friends after the experience.
+Donahue and Pozner became long-time friends after the experience.